 Misc art for projects that were cancelled, many from studios that no longer exist (Hibernum, Sava Transmedia)

 Sava Transmédia shut its doors in 2014.
 I worked there for 2 years, from 2011 to 2012.
-I was there when it started, I was one of the first 3 artists to be hired.
+I was there when it started, I was amongst the first few artists hired.
 The studio grew big, fast.
-Tascan had big plans.
-It is sad though, because they had an amazing team.
-I'm not just saying that either, the people working there had serious talent.
+Like many other studios in that time, they were following the free-to-play model, but had caught the wave too late.

 The Japanese studio I worked at is still alive.
 It grew into a big, big company, but when I was employed there in 2012, we were working out of a very, very small studio in Shinjuku.
 It didn't have much heating in the winter, nor air conditioning in the summer.
-I remember, my boss brought a literal giant block of ice, and a fan one time to cool us down (it did not last).
-That did little to cool a room full of people, working from monster computers.
+I remember, my boss brought a literal giant block of ice, and a fan one time to cool us down.
 I was also there when they moved into a bigger office near Shin-Okubo.

-I had a lot of fun there, and this job permitted me to live in Japan for a little while.
-I wasn't paid much, but at least it helped me earn some money to spend on exploring Japan.
-My main issue with this studio, was that at the time, they did not respect their employees, neither their time or their health.
-Many of the projects I worked on while there were never released, shelved, forgotten.
+This job permitted me to live in Japan for a little while, I'll always be grateful for that.
+At the time, the studio did not respect their employees, neither their time or their health.
+Many of the projects I worked on while there were never released, shelved, or forgotten.

 I worked at Hibernum Créations for a mere 3 months in 2014, after moving back to Montréal from Japan.
-My experience there was... not great.
-They hired me to kickstart a project, I was the lead artist, but it took a while for them to put anyone else on the project (other than me and the creative director).
+They hired me to kickstart a project.
+I was the lead artist, but it took a while for anyone else to come onto the project (other than me and the creative director).
 I was put on other studio projects, making textures for Fruit Ninja Kinect.
-I was not pleased.
-I accepted the job because I wanted to work on original content, not brands.
+I wasn't happy.
+I had accepted the job because I wanted to work on original content, not brands.

-My project did start, eventually, but while original it was paid for by a client, and they were not responsive, at all.
-I was sending files in the void for them to validate, it was silly, but I did it anyway.
-Meanwhile, we got another artist for the team, and programmers, and we were able to start working on our prototype (despite not having any validation from the client).
-I felt that at that point, they were just trying to keep me busy.
+My project did start, but while original it was paid for by a client but I got little feedback for my work.
+Eventually, we got another artist for the team, as well as programmers, and we were able to start working on our prototype (despite not having any validation from the client).
 Either way, I was pleased, because I got to draw original stuff.
-Then one day, after nearly 3 months of development, I was called into a meeting, and my creative director, and lead of the project, told me that it was shelved, which I knew meant that it was cancelled, never to be seen, by anyone ever.
+Then one day, after nearly 3 months of development, I was called into a meeting, and my creative director told me that the project was shelved, which I knew meant that it was cancelled, never to be seen, by anyone ever.

-I know I was lucky at the time that I was able to make the choice to resign, I know that not everyone can afford to do that, not everyone can afford to live by their values.
-I don't blame anyone for staying somewhere, even if it means doing a task they don't like.
-Although, I am not a firm believer in job security in the game industry.
-Friends of mine that needed their jobs, eventually got laid off, and depending on your situation, that can be a very stressful affair.
-Anyway, it doesn't matter because the company filed for bankruptcy in August 2017.
+I was lucky at the time that I was able to make the choice to resign.
+I don't blame anyone for staying somewhere, even if it means doing a task that they don't like, although I am not a firm believer in job security in the game industry.
+Friends of mine that needed their jobs eventually got laid off because the company filed for bankruptcy in August 2017.

-These studio experiences left a sour taste in my mouth, I felt cheated out of projects I cared about, time and time again.
-I deduced that the kind of work I wanted to do was just not valued in game studios anymore.
+These studio experiences left a sour taste in my mouth.
+I felt cheated out of projects I cared about, time and time again.
+I deduced that the kind of work I wanted to do was just not valued.
 Hibernum took on brand projects because it was a reliable source of income, and I get that, but I know that this is not what they wanted for their studio.
-They wanted to make original works.
-I also know that being successful at that is hard, even harder when you've got a big team to manage, and to pay.
-Sava and Hibernum grew too big, too fast.
-I wish Toneplus well, it's still chugging along.
-I hope that employee health is a priority.
+They wanted to make original works, and I also know that being successful at that is hard, even harder when you've got a big team to manage and to pay.

-It sucks that shelving fully-formed projects is typical for this industry.
-People might say that I ought to just accept it, or to get a thicker skin, but my issue is that to find value in my work, to get through projects, any project, I have to make myself care.
-I cannot work on a project that I do not care about, and when a thing you care about gets buried, time and time again, it is hard to stomach.
-It is entirely possible that me and this industry are just incompatible.
-I can't not care, I just can't.
+It sucks that shelving fully-formed projects is typical in this industry.
+People might say that I ought to just accept it, or to grow a thicker skin, but I need to find value in my work to get through projects, any project.
+I have to make myself care.
+I cannot work on a project that I do not care about, and when a thing you care about gets buried too many times it gets hard to stomach.
+It is possible that me and this industry are incompatible.